Mine Warfare Force (Japan)

 The Mine Warfare Force belonged to the minesweeping force for the self-defense fleet of the Maritime Self-Defense Forces.
-Its main task is to lay naval mines in the event of an emergency, and it also help to dispose mines installed during World War II.
+Its main task is to lay naval mines in the event of an emergency, and it also helps to dispose of mines installed during World War II.

 1st Mine Warfare Force

 With the surrender of 1945, Japan was demilitarized based on the Potsdam Declaration, and the Imperial Japanese Navy was also dissolved.
 However, at the end of the war, 55,347 moored minesweepers of the Japanese Navy and 6,546 minesweepers of the Allied Forces remained in the waters near Japan.
 Based on the instructions of the Commander-in-Chief General Headquarters (GHQ), a minesweeping department was set up by the Military Affairs Bureau of the Ministry of the Navy on September 18, and 6 local minesweeping departments and 17 local minesweeping branches were set up on October 10.
 Then, the minesweeping force was revived.
 With the end of the war, the Ministry of the Navy was gradually reduced and dismantled, but under the command of Colonel Kyuzo Tamura, the minesweeping unit changed to the Minesweeping Division of the General Affairs Department of the Demobilization Agency and the Minesweeping Supervision Department, and after the Demobilization Agency closed.
 It was moved to the Minesweeper Division of the Minesweeper Department of the Ministry of the Navy.

 On the other hand, as the deterioration of maritime security due to the disappearance of the Japanese Navy became more serious, in 1948, the Japan Coast Guard was established as a law enforcement agency under the Ministry of Transport, incorporating these minesweeping units derived from the former Navy.
 On June 1, 1950, the Minesweeping Division was separated from the Guard and Rescue Department, and the Route Enlightenment Headquarters was established in the center and the Route Enlightenment Department was established in the regions as an organization under the direct control of the Secretary.
 In addition, along with the revision of the organization on June 1, 1951, the whole country was divided into nine coast guard zones, and a route enlightenment department was set up at the coast guard headquarters of each district, and minesweepers were distributed and deployed in each district.
 Meanwhile, in 1950, the Japanese Special Sweeping Corps was dispatched in response to the Korean War.
 Although the minesweeping work produced one line of duty, it was highly evaluated by the UN forces during this period when the minesweeping force was extremely weak, and it also led to the improvement of the conditions of the San Francisco Peace Treaty.